Crystal Palace F.C.: Financial crisis and recovery (1998–2013)

-Established back in the Premier League, first major trophy and Europe (2013–present)
+Established back in the Premier League, FA Cup and European success (2013–present)

 Holloway resigned in October 2013, after a poor start to the season.
 Tony Pulis took over and steered the club away from relegation from the Premier League for the first time, winning the 2013–14 Premier League Manager of the Season for doing so, but resigned two days before the start of the following campaign.
-Following an unsuccessful second tenure for Neil Warnock in the first half of the 2014–15 season, former Palace midfielder Alan Pardew was confirmed as the new manager in January 2015, and guided the club to a tenth-placed finish, their highest placing achieved at that point in the Premier League.
+Following an unsuccessful second tenure for Neil Warnock in the first half of the 2014–15 season, former Palace midfielder Alan Pardew was confirmed as the new manager in January 2015, and guided the club to a tenth-place finish, their highest placing achieved at that point in the Premier League.
 In the 2015–16 campaign, Pardew in his first full season led Palace to the 2016 FA Cup final, their first for 26 years, where they again faced Manchester United, losing 1–2 after extra-time.
 In December 2016, after a run of poor results, Pardew was sacked and replaced by Sam Allardyce, who kept the club in the Premier League, but resigned unexpectedly at the end of the 2016–17 season.

 On 26 June 2017, Palace appointed Frank de Boer as their first permanent foreign manager.
 He was dismissed after only 77 days in charge, with the club having lost their first four league games at the start of the 2017–18 season while failing to score in any of them.
 The next day, on 12 September 2017, former England coach Roy Hodgson was appointed as the club's new manager, and he went on to ensure an eleventh-placed league finish that season, twelfth in the 2018–19 season and fourteenth in 2019–20.
 On 18 May 2021, the club announced Hodgson would be leaving at the end of the 2020–21 season, upon the expiration of his contract, having achieved a second consecutive fourteenth-place finish.

 Oliver Glasner led Palace to their first major trophy, the FA Cup in 2025, and European football for the first time.

 On 4 July 2021, Palace appointed the former Arsenal captain Patrick Vieira as their new manager on a three-year contract.
 Despite guiding the club to an FA Cup semi-final and a twelfth-place league finish in the 2021–22 season, Vieira was sacked during the following campaign on 17 March 2023, after a winless run of 12 games left the club three points above the relegation zone.
 On 21 March, Hodgson was re-appointed Palace manager until the end of the season.
 He guided the club to safety, finishing comfortably in eleventh place.
 On 3 July, he was appointed permanent manager for a second time, though he stepped down from the role midway through the 2023–24 season.